 A Discussion with Thomas Banchoff, Director, Berkley Center for Religion, Peace, and World Affairs

-Do you think that other countries view the United States as Secular or Religious?
+Do you think that other countries view the United States as secular or religious?

-Different countries and populations often view the US as either extremely secular or extremely religious.
-In the context of cultural aspects such as consumerism and individualism, there is often a tendency to view America as a kind of secular Babylon with religion, ethics and morals marginalized.
-However, when people look at US foreign policy, the historical memory of colonialism is a major factor.
-The US is itself a postcolonial power but is seen by many as the heir to European colonialism.
+Different countries and populations often view the United States as either extremely secular or extremely religious.
+In the context of cultural aspects such as consumerism and individualism, there is often a tendency to view America as a kind of secular Babylon with religion, ethics, and morals marginalized.
+However, when people look at U.S. foreign policy, the historical memory of colonialism is a major factor.
+The United States is itself a postcolonial power but is seen by many as the heir to European colonialism.
 The negative international reaction to Bush’s mention of “crusade” after September 11 is an example of such historical legacies in action.
-There is a wide perception that the extension of Christianity abroad is a goal of US foreign policy.
+There is a wide perception that the extension of Christianity abroad is a goal of U.S. foreign policy.

 How do you think that religion factors into foreign policy?

 I think religion plays three main roles.
 The first is the way in which religious groups, or the religious community generally, mobilize in support of foreign policy goals that mirror their particular agendas.
-We see this in the coalition of groups that supports international religious freedom, for example, and a strong US-Israel alliance.
+We see this in the coalition of groups that supports international religious freedom, for example, and a strong U.S.-Israel alliance.
 This is the classic domestic policy influencing foreign policy.

 The final connection is the role that religion plays in actual foreign policy issues.
 The issue here is whether a certain conflict or problem has a religious element.
 For example, there is a clear religious element in the Israeli-Palestinian conflict, in the war in Afghanistan, and in civil violence in parts of Africa.
 To address these foreign policy issues effectively, you need an adequate understanding of their foreign policy dimension.